cloudify-cosmo/getcloudify.org/guide/3.0/quickstart-openstack.md

 ---
 layout: bt_wiki
-title: Deploying Your First Blueprint on OpenStack
+title: Getting Started with OpenStack
-category: Guides
+category: none
 publish: true
 abstract: A quick tutorial for getting started with Cloudify and deploying your first blueprint on OpenStack
 pageord: 200